William Moulton Marston

 emo normal people

-William Marston and DISC
+William Marston & DISC

 William Marston’s exploration of DISC stemmed from his lifelong fascination with human emotions.
 A Harvard-educated psychologist holding a Ph.D., Marston delved into this field with his 1928 book, Emotions of Normal People,” where he laid out the foundational principles of DISC.
 Drawing from extensive clinical experimentation, he introduced key DISC elements like axies, the connection between behavior and environment, and the behavioral patterns of Dominance (D), Inducement (I), Submission (S), and Compliance (C).